johnbrc/MPD-Distribution/README.md

 #	Maize Plant Discipleship

-##	Concept

-> a modular learning resource

-> derived and road-tested in collaboration with Africans

-> formulated in response to contextual doctoral research in Burkina Faso

-> designed to be practical, relevant and accessible

-> for use in African and other Majority-World contexts
+A modular learning resource, derived and road-tested in collaboration with Africans, formulated in response to contextual doctoral research in Burkina Faso, designed to be practical, relevant and accessible for use in African and other Majority-World contexts

 ###	Goal